TehesFR/docker-solr/README.md

 # Docker only

-If you whant to use a standalone docker image use the following command :
+If you want to use a standalone docker image, use the following command :

 ```
 docker run -itd -p 8080:8983 tehes/docker-solr:tag
 ```
 Don't forget to change **tag** by the SolR version you want to use.
-For SolR 4.10, the command would be :
+For SolR 4.10, the command will be :

 ```
 docker run -itd -p 8080:8983 tehes/docker-solr:4.10